cunnie/writings/i_am_become_forever.md

 without a window to look out, there was nothing to do.
 After five minutes she moved to the longer rear seat, stretched out, and took a nap.

 The sliding of the door woke her.
-"We're here," said the driver.
+"We're here," announced the driver.

 Julia sat up.
 She took the mirror out of her purse and checked herself.
 She didn't spend much time grooming, and she was spare when it came to make-up, but